<input class="in" type="text">

 defi.trigger(obj, 'fyeah', 'foo', 'bar', 'baz');

-Event name or space-delimited list of event names.
+Event name or an array of event names.

 Custom events.